Postgres Enterprise Manager - Overview¶

 The architectural diagram below illustrates the relationship between the various servers and workstations involved in a typical PEM installation.

-For optimum performance when monitoring servers and rendering dashboards, we recommend installing PEM on a system with at least:
+For optimum speed when monitoring servers and rendering dashboards, we recommend installing PEM on a system with at least:

 4 CPU cores